 When you have the IEyeTracker

-object and want to subscribe to gaze data, subscribe to either the GazeDataReceived
+object and want to subscribe to gaze data, subscribe to the GazeDataReceived

 The data is available as GazeDataEventArgs